-One of the ways in which a creditor could attempt to collect on their judgment is by placing a judgment lien on real property owned by the debtor.
-By filing a judgment lien, if the debtor sells any non-exempt property, you may be able to get all or some of the money you are owed from the proceeds of the sale.
+One of the ways to collect on a judgment is by placing a lien on real property owned by the debtor.
+Some types of real property are exempt from having a judgment lien placed on them.
+Homestead property is the most common exemption.
+If the debtor sells any non-exempt real property, the creditor may be able to get all or some of the money owed from the proceeds of the sale.
 A judgment lien lasts for ten years.